 My first impression of the 1D X's AF system is very good.
 The viewfinder is bright and AF is lighting fast even under very low light conditions.
 I tried to AF on many different situations and the camera locked on with little fuss.
 The high ISO performance is also quite impressive, much better than the MK IV.
 Noise at ISO 3200 is excellent, ISO 6400 and 12800 are very well under controlled.
 Even ISO 25600 is not too bad but I'll use ISO 51200 only in an emergency.
 The burst rate of 12 fps is simply music to my ears.
 One cannot over-emphasize the difference of 2 additional fps can make.
 I have gotten shots with the EOS-1D MK IV (10 fps) that I missed with the EOS-7D (8 fps).
 As for the image quality, there is nothing like shooting with the latest EOS-1 camera equipped with the most advanced, full frame sensor.

 On the annoying side of things, all previous Canon cameras I have used, come with the blue - and + buttons to view multiple images during playback.
 With the 1D X, what used to take 2 steps on the MK IV to view multiple images (four) now requires 7 steps.
 To jump from looking at 4 images to 9 images at one time?
 Well, you don't even want to know the number of steps involved.
-If you are listening Canon, please bring back the blue - and + button in the EOS-1D X MK II.
-In addition, the EOS-1D X cannot AF beyond f/5.6 aperture.
-This is the first EOS-1 professional camera that has this limitation.
-I sincerely hope Canon will find a way to remedy this in a future Firmware update.
+If you are listening Canon, please bring back the blue - and + button in the EOS-1D X Mk II.

 I am still feeling my way through the EOS-1D X, especially after the latest Firmware 2.0.3 upgrade.
 As a general rule, I never use the Owner's manual with any new camera.
 Want to see how well a piece of equipment has been engineered and how intuitive it can be from the stand point of the user.
 This new camera will take me a little bit longer to get used to but I am rather impressed by it so far.
 I am not into shooting videos so I have no opinion on that part of the camera but judging from my EOS-7D and 1D MK IV's video performances, it should be very good indeed.

-I went on an European Travel photo shoot in September and the EOS-1D X continued to dazzle me, especially its high ISO performance.
-Visit my Blog to read my second review of the camera's performance on Travel Photography.
-So far, I have taken the EOS-1D X to Mexico, Europe, Alaska, the Canadian tundra, the High Arctic, Hawaii and Africa to photograph all sorts of wildlife under many different challenging conditions.
+The EOS-1D X continues to dazzle me, especially its high ISO performance.
+Visit my Blog to read the second review of the camera's performance on Travel Photography.
+I have taken the EOS-1D X to Central and South America, Europe, Alaska, the Canadian tundra, the High Arctic, Hawaii and Africa to photograph all sorts of wildlife under many different challenging conditions.
 The camera holds up very well under severely cold or hot temperatures and wetness and the new LP-E4N battery performed with no degradation of power at all.
-I cannot be more happy with the EOS-1D X camera.
+I am quite happy with the EOS-1D X camera.
+My wish is Canon will bring back the APS-H sensor and put it in the Mk II version .
 You can view some of the images here and here and under the Animals and Birds sections on my website.

 Profile * Flickr * Prints * Wallpapers * Videos * Tours * Equipment * Reviews